-Where to Stay in Boston: Best Areas & Hotels
+Where to Stay in Boston: Best Areas & Hotels, 2019

 Where to Stay for Sightseeing

-In the nearby theater district, only a block from the Common and Freedom Trail, The Godfrey Hotel Boston is an outstanding example of 19th-century mercantile building that has been restored and converted into a stylish hotel.
+In the heart of the theater district, only a block from the Common and Freedom Trail, The Godfrey Hotel Boston is an outstanding example of 19th-century mercantile building that has been restored and converted into a stylish hotel.
 Breakfast is included in the rate.